Va-Bene Elikem Fiatsi

-Va-Bene Elikem Fiatsi (born in Ho) popularly known as the Crazinst Artist, is a Ghanaian multi-disciplinary artist and the founder and artistic director of perfocraZe International Artists Residency (pIAR) which aims at promoting exchange between international and local artists, activists, researchers, curators, and thinkers.
-Va-Bene prefers to be addressed as "Sh!t" if not "She".
+Va-Bene Elikem Fiatsi (born in Ho, Ghana) popularly known as the Crazinst Artist, is a Ghanaian multi-disciplinary artist and the founder and artistic director of perfocraZe International Artists Residency (pIAR) which aims at promoting exchange between international and local artists, activists, researchers, curators, and thinkers.

 Early life and education

-She trained as a professional teacher at the then E.P Teacher Training college, Amedzofe (College of Education) and graduated in 2006.
+She was trained as a professional teacher at the E.P Teacher Training college, Amedzofe (College of Education) and graduated in 2006.
 She was awarded a bachelor's degree in Fine Arts - (Painting) in 2014 and a Master in Fine Arts (AbD) in 2017 from the Kwame Nkrumah University of Science and Technology (KNUST), Kumasi, Ghana.

 Career

 Va-Bene worked at the Ghana Education Service as a professional Teacher from 2006 to 2010.
-As a performer and installation artist, Sh!t has performed globally and has featured in international magazines and exhibitions.
-Sh!t is currently a performing artist and the Director of PIAR.
+As a performer and installation artist, She has performed globally and has featured in international magazines and exhibitions.
+She is currently a performing artist and the Director of PIAR.